 [source]

 Recycling is the process of converting waste materials into new materials and objects.
-Read more on how our products are made.
+Read more about how our products are made.

 [source]

-Up-cycling is the process of transforming by-products, waste materials, and useless, or unwanted products into new materials or products of better quality and environmental value.
-Lees meer over hoe onze producten worden gemaakt.
+Up-cycling is the process of transforming by-products, waste materials, and useless or unwanted products into new materials or products of better quality and environmental value.
+Read more about how your products are made.

 [source]

-Your minimum order should be 200 m² for all projects within Europe (including the United Kingdom), and 1000 m² for all projects outside of Europe.
+Your minimum order should be 200 m² for all projects within Europe (including the United Kingdom) and 1000 m² for all projects outside Europe.

 For all European and international projects using our Custom Made Service, there is a minimum order quantity of 1000 m².

-Our WasteBasedBricks® are produced per project according to traditional productionmethods and with attention to quality and aesthetics.
-Because we look for the best solution for each project with the client, it is not possible to give a set price.
-All prices depend on the type of product, as well as the shape, size and quantity of your order.
+Our WasteBasedBricks® are produced per project according to traditional production methods and with attention to quality and aesthetics.
+Because we look for the best solution for each project with the client, a set price isn’t possible.
+All prices depend on the product type, shape, size and quantity of your order.

-In general, the price of our WasteBasedBrick® start at € 120,- per m².
-The price of our WastedbasedSlips® start at € 70,- per m² and of the BioBasedTile®, prices start at € 65,- per m².
+In general, the price of our WasteBasedBrick® starts at € 120,- per m².
+The cost of our WastedbasedSlips® begin at € 70 per m² and for the BioBasedTile®, prices begin at € 65 per m².
 These indications are exclusive of VAT + transport.

 This depends on what product you compare them with.
 In general, the WasteBasedBricks® are priced in the higher range of bricks.
 But in terms of quality and aesthetics, they score high as well!